 Combustion is a chemical process in which a substance reacts rapidly with oxygen and gives off heat.
 The original substance is called the fuel, and the source of oxygen is called the oxidizer.
 The fuel can be a solid, liquid, or gas.
 The oxidizer, likewise, could be a solid, liquid, or gas but is usually a gas (air).
 New chemical substances are created from the fuel and the oxidizer during combustion.
 These substances are called exhaust.
 Most of the exhaust comes from chemical combinations of fuel and oxygen.
 When a hydrogen-carbon-based fuel (like gasoline) burns, the exhaust includes water (hydrogen + oxygen) and carbon dioxide (carbon + oxygen).
 But the exhaust can also include chemical combinations from the oxidizer alone.
 If the gasoline is burned in the air, containing 21% oxygen and 78% nitrogen, the exhaust can also include nitrous oxides (NOX, nitrogen + oxygen).
 The exhaust temperature is high because of the heat transferred to the exhaust during combustion.
 Because of the high temperatures, exhaust usually occurs as a gas, but there can be liquid or solid exhaust products.
 Soot, for example, is a form of solid exhaust that occurs in some combustion processes.

-As the fuel and oxidizer are turned into exhaust products during the combustion process, heat is generated.
+Heat is generated when the fuel and oxidizer are turned into exhaust products during combustion.
 Interestingly, some source of heat is also necessary to start combustion.
 Gasoline and air are present in your automobile fuel tank, but combustion does not occur because there is no heat source.
-Since heat is both required to start combustion and is itself a product of combustion, we can see why combustion occurs very rapidly.
+Since heat is both required to start combustion and is itself a product of combustion, we can see why combustion occurs rapidly.
 Also, once combustion gets started, we don’t have to provide the heat source because the heat of combustion will keep things going.
 We don’t have to keep lighting a campfire.
 It just keeps burning.

-The theory behind the combustion process can be explained through two major fields of Mechanical Engineering; Mass transfer, and heat transfer.
+The theory behind the combustion process can be explained through two major fields of Mechanical Engineering; Mass transfer and heat transfer.
 As was mentioned in the previous paragraph, combustion is the product of fuel and air burning in the presence of heat.
-The mixing of fuel and air and the generation of new chemical species can be solved using the mass transfer equation coupled with Navier-stokes equations.
-The heat generated by this process and its effect on the ambient medium also can be analyzed using energy and Navier-stokes equations coupled.
+Mixing fuel and air and generating new chemical species can be solved using the mass transfer equation coupled with Navier-stokes equations.
+The heat generated by this process and its effect on the ambient medium can also be analyzed using the coupled energy and Navier-stokes equations.

 The premixed combustion model has the characteristic that fuel and oxidizer are mixed molecularly before combustion.
 The transfer and expansion of flame occur from hot products to cold reactants.
 Flame expansion rate, or flame velocity, depends on the internal flame structure, and the turbulence distorts the laminar flame shape and accelerates flame development.
-It should be noted that for the turbulent reactive flame simulation if used from a Mixture Fraction perspective, a pre-mixed combustion model must be used, also if the Reaction Progress variable is used, the premixed model should be used.
+It should be noted that a premixed combustion model must be used for the turbulent reactive flame simulation if used from a Mixture Fraction perspective.
+Also, if the Reaction Progress variable is used, the premixed model should be used.

 Partially premixed combustion systems are premixed flames with non-uniform fuel-oxidizer mixtures (equivalence ratios).
 Such flames include premixed jets discharging into a quiescent atmosphere, lean premixed combustors with diffusion pilot flames and/or cooling air jets, and imperfectly mixed inlets.
-The partially premixed model implemented in ANSYS FLUENT is a simple combination of the non-premixed model and the premixed model.
+The partially premixed model implemented in ANSYS Fluent is a simple combination of the non-premixed and the premixed models.

-Having several years of experience in simulating a wide range of problems in various CFD fields using Fluent software, the MR-CFD team is ready to offer extensive modeling, meshing, and simulation services.
+With several years of experience in simulating various problems in various CFD fields using ANSYS Fluent software, the MR-CFD team is ready to offer extensive modeling, meshing, and simulation services.
 Simulation Services for combustion simulations are categorized as follows:

 - Combustion in annular, can and double annular combustor